Looking north over Townsville from Mt Stuart

 Australian Festival of Chamber Music annual (midwinter) festival featuring Australian and overseas musicians.

-Barrier Reef Orchestra, Townsville's own orchestra, now celebrating its tenth anniversary year.
+Barrier Reef Orchestra, Townsville's own orchestra.

 NQ Concerto & Vocal Competition

 North Queensland Opera and Music Theatre and the Townsville Choral Society are the two amateur music theatre companies, each with its permanent choir.